 Most people will be stung by a bee at some time in their lives.
 Usually a bee sting produces a painful, itchy swelling which may be bothersome for a few days.

 A bee’s sting consists of a sharp barb with an attached bag of poison, or venom sac.
 The poison from this venom sac will be pumped into the body for several minutes after the bee has departed.
+It is allergy to this venom that causes the allergic reaction.

-The best way to deal with a bee sting is to scrape it off with a sideways motion using a firm object such as the blade of a knife, a credit card, or even a finger nail.
-Ice should immediately be applied to the area.
 If the person who has been stung is known to react badly to bee stings a compression bandage should be applied to the arm or leg and the patient encouraged not to move.
-Medical help should be sought.
-An injection of adrenaline may be needed to overcome the reaction.
+Medical help should be sought immediately.
+An injection of adrenaline, such as from an EpiPen, may be needed to overcome the reaction.

 One of the most dangerous places to be stung by a bee is inside the mouth.
 The resulting swelling can block off breathing with fatal results.
 This usually happens as a result of having a drink outside and not noticing a bee getting into it.
 This can easily happen if drinking out of a can.
 Always use a straw if drinking from a can.

 It is possible for those who react badly to be de-sensitised to bee stings by allergen immunotherapy.
 Small amounts of purified venom are given at regular intervals over 3-5 years.
 This will have a 90 per cent chance of reducing the risks of a life-threatening reaction in those at risk.

 People at risk of severe allergic reactions to bee stings should wear medical identification jewellery, and carry an EpiPen.

 - Seek help immediately by dialling 000 if you are having a serious reaction, feel unwell, or are dizzy or vomiting.

 - Seek help immediately by dialling 000 if you have been stung by multiple bees.